AndreasWillibaldWeber/ProgGame/README.md

   * [X] Button to reset a game works.
   * [X] Input field for player name works.
   * [X] Load tasks into the editor and check for correctness after execution.
-  * [X] Tasks, tests and template code can be defined by files.
+  * [X] Tasks, tests and template code can be defined by a single file.
-  * [ ] The 5 programming tasks are randomly selected.
+  * [X] The 5 programming tasks are randomly selected.
+  * [X] More than 5 programming tasks can be defined by a file.
 * [ ] A List of player names that have completely solved a round can be displayed

 ## Roadmap to v1.1.0